-US EPA has developed draft Human Health Recreational Ambient Water Quality Criteria and/or Swimming Advisories for Microcystins and Cylindrospermopsins of 4 $\mu$ g/L and 8 $\mu$ g/L, respectively.
-These thresholds were derived from existing peer-reviewed studies.
+USEPA has developed Human Health Recreational Ambient Water Quality Criteria and/or Swimming Advisories for Cylindrospermopsins of 4 μg/L 8 Microcystins and and μg/L, (www.epa.gov/wqc/recreational-water-quality-criteria-and-methods#rec3). respectively These thresholds were derived from existing peer-reviewed studies.
 As these values are still in draft form, most States use the World Health Organization (WHO) Guidelines for managing recreational waters.
-WHO published guidelines for both determining the severity of a bloom and for concentrations of toxins (Tables 15 and 16).
+WHO published guidelines for both determining the severity of a bloom and for concentrations of toxins (Tables 14 and 15).

-Table 15.
+Table 14.
 WHO guidelines for HABs in recreational waters.

-Guidance Level Concentration How Guidance Level Derived Health Risks Low probability of health effects 20,000 cells/ml or 10 μg/L of chlorophyll a with cyanobacteria dominant Human bathing epidemiological study Short term- skin irritations, gastrointestinal illness Moderate probability of health effects 100,000 cells/ml or 50 μg/L of chlorophyll α with cyanobacteria dominant Provisional drinking water guideline value for microcystin and other cyanotoxins Potential for long term illness as well as short term health effects High probability of health effects Cyanobacteria scum formation in areas where whole body contact occurs Inference from oral animal lethal poisonings and human illness case histories Potential for acute poisoning
+Guidance Level Concentration How Guidance Level Derived Health Risks Low probability of health effects 20,000 cells/ml or 10 μg/L of chlorophyll a with cyanobacteria dominant Human bathing epidemiological study Short term- skin irritations, gastrointestinal illness Moderate probability of health effects 100,000 cells/ml or 50 μg/L of chlorophyll a with cyanobacteria dominant Provisional drinking water guideline value for microcystin and other cyanotoxins Potential for long term illness as well as short term health effects High probability of health effects Cyanobacteria scum formation in areas where whole body contact occurs Inference from oral animal lethal poisonings and human illness case histories Potential for acute poisoning